Support & Help

 Pronunciation of 'Deoxyribonucleic acid'

-The term 'Deoxyribonucleic acid' is commonly abbreviated as DNA and refers to the molecule that carries genetic instructions in living organisms.
-It is pronounced as 'dee-ox-ee-rye-boh-noo-klay-ik as-id' in American English.
+The word 'Deoxyribonucleic acid' refers to DNA, the molecule that carries genetic instructions in living organisms.
+It is pronounced as 'dee-ox-ee-rye-boh-noo-klay-ik as-id' in English (en-US).

 Word Origin